Keystone Wealth Services LLC Sells 173 Shares of The Home Depot, Inc. (NYSE:HD)

-Keystone Wealth Services LLC trimmed its holdings in shares of The Home Depot, Inc. (NYSE:HD – Free Report) by 9.0% in the fourth quarter, Holdings Channel.com reports.
-The fund owned 1,746 shares of the home improvement retailer’s stock after selling 173 shares during the quarter.
+Keystone Wealth Services LLC lowered its position in The Home Depot, Inc. (NYSE:HD – Free Report) by 9.0% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 1,746 shares of the home improvement retailer’s stock after selling 173 shares during the period.
 Keystone Wealth Services LLC’s holdings in Home Depot were worth $605,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
-VisionPoint Advisory Group LLC acquired a new stake in shares of Home Depot during the 2nd quarter worth about $26,000.
-Fairfield Bush & CO. acquired a new stake in shares of Home Depot during the 1st quarter worth about $27,000.
-KB Financial Partners LLC acquired a new stake in shares of Home Depot during the 1st quarter worth about $28,000.
-Studio Investment Management LLC acquired a new stake in Home Depot in the 4th quarter valued at about $32,000.
-Finally, Strategic Investment Solutions Inc. IL acquired a new stake in Home Depot in the 1st quarter valued at about $37,000.
-70.86% of the stock is owned by institutional investors.
+Other large investors also recently modified their holdings of the company.
+VisionPoint Advisory Group LLC bought a new stake in shares of Home Depot in the second quarter worth $26,000.
+Fairfield Bush & CO. bought a new stake in Home Depot during the first quarter valued at about $27,000.
+KB Financial Partners LLC bought a new stake in Home Depot during the first quarter valued at about $28,000.
+Studio Investment Management LLC bought a new stake in Home Depot during the fourth quarter valued at about $32,000.
+Finally, Strategic Investment Solutions Inc. IL bought a new stake in Home Depot during the first quarter valued at about $37,000.
+Institutional investors own 70.86% of the company’s stock.

 Wall Street Analysts Forecast Growth

-HD has been the subject of several research reports.
-StockNews.com upgraded shares of Home Depot from a “hold” rating to a “buy” rating in a research report on Wednesday, March 20th.
-Piper Sandler raised shares of Home Depot from a “neutral” rating to an “overweight” rating and raised their target price for the company from $311.00 to $400.00 in a research note on Tuesday, January 16th.
-Telsey Advisory Group raised their target price on shares of Home Depot from $325.00 to $335.00 and gave the company a “market perform” rating in a research note on Thursday, February 15th.
-Stifel Nicolaus raised their target price on shares of Home Depot from $355.00 to $366.00 and gave the company a “hold” rating in a research note on Friday, February 16th.
-Finally, Barclays raised shares of Home Depot from an “equal weight” rating to an “overweight” rating and raised their target price for the company from $325.00 to $372.00 in a research note on Thursday, January 4th.
-One analyst has rated the stock with a sell rating, seven have given a hold rating and seventeen have issued a buy rating to the stock.
-According to MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $368.76.
+A number of equities analysts have recently weighed in on HD shares.
+Guggenheim upped their price objective on Home Depot from $370.00 to $390.00 and gave the stock a “buy” rating in a research note on Wednesday, February 21st.
+Piper Sandler raised Home Depot from a “neutral” rating to an “overweight” rating and upped their price objective for the stock from $311.00 to $400.00 in a research note on Tuesday, January 16th.
+Oppenheimer lowered Home Depot from an “outperform” rating to a “market perform” rating in a research note on Monday, January 22nd.
+Barclays raised Home Depot from an “equal weight” rating to an “overweight” rating and upped their price objective for the stock from $325.00 to $372.00 in a research note on Thursday, January 4th.
+Finally, Telsey Advisory Group boosted their target price on Home Depot from $325.00 to $335.00 and gave the stock a “market perform” rating in a research report on Thursday, February 15th.
+One analyst has rated the stock with a sell rating, seven have issued a hold rating and seventeen have given a buy rating to the company.
+According to data from MarketBeat.com, Home Depot has an average rating of “Moderate Buy” and an average price target of $368.76.

 Insider Buying and Selling at Home Depot

-Home Depot (NYSE:HD – Get Free Report) last issued its earnings results on Tuesday, February 20th.
-The home improvement retailer reported $2.82 earnings per share for the quarter, topping analysts’ consensus estimates of $2.77 by $0.05.
-Home Depot had a net margin of 9.92% and a return on equity of 1,452.22%.
-The business had revenue of $34.79 billion for the quarter, compared to the consensus estimate of $34.64 billion.
-During the same period in the previous year, the company earned $3.30 earnings per share.
-The firm’s revenue for the quarter was down 2.9% on a year-over-year basis.
-On average, research analysts forecast that The Home Depot, Inc. will post 15.39 earnings per share for the current fiscal year.
+Home Depot (NYSE:HD – Get Free Report) last announced its quarterly earnings data on Tuesday, February 20th.
+The home improvement retailer reported $2.82 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.77 by $0.05.
+Home Depot had a return on equity of 1,452.22% and a net margin of 9.92%.
+The company had revenue of $34.79 billion for the quarter, compared to analysts’ expectations of $34.64 billion.
+During the same quarter in the prior year, the firm earned $3.30 earnings per share.
+Home Depot’s revenue was down 2.9% compared to the same quarter last year.
+Sell-side analysts predict that The Home Depot, Inc. will post 15.39 EPS for the current year.

 Home Depot Increases Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, March 21st.
-Shareholders of record on Thursday, March 7th were issued a $2.25 dividend.
-This is an increase from Home Depot’s previous quarterly dividend of $2.09.
-This represents a $9.00 annualized dividend and a dividend yield of 2.37%.
+The business also recently announced a quarterly dividend, which was paid on Thursday, March 21st.
+Shareholders of record on Thursday, March 7th were given a dividend of $2.25 per share.
+This represents a $9.00 annualized dividend and a yield of 2.37%.
 The ex-dividend date of this dividend was Wednesday, March 6th.
-Home Depot’s payout ratio is currently 59.60%.
+This is a boost from Home Depot’s previous quarterly dividend of $2.09.
+Home Depot’s dividend payout ratio (DPR) is 59.60%.

 The Home Depot, Inc operates as a home improvement retailer in the United States and internationally.
 It sells various building materials, home improvement products, lawn and garden products, and décor products, as well as facilities maintenance, repair, and operations products.
 The company also offers installation services for flooring, water heaters, bath, garage doors, cabinets, cabinet makeovers, countertops, sheds, furnaces and central air systems, and windows.